 A: I don’t understand TikTok and never will, but I would suggest: do some trends, post what you find fun and don’t worry about the numbers too much, make friends with other members of the community, and remember to have fun and just share your bookish thoughts with the world!

 Q: What’s your favorite book?

-A: There’s too many, but some of my favorites include: Six of Crows by Leigh Bardugo, the Harry Potter series, the Percy Jackson series, A Court of Mist and Fury by Sarah J. Maas, Illuminae by Amie Kaufman and Jay Kristoff, The Wrath and the Dawn by Renee Ahdieh, and Red White and Royal Blue by Casey McQuiston!
+A: There’s too many, but some of my favorites include: Six of Crows by Leigh Bardugo, The Invisible Life of Addie LaRue by V. E. Schwab, The Wrath and the Dawn by Renee Ahdieh, We Hunt the Flame by Hafsah Faizal, and Red White and Royal Blue by Casey McQuiston!

 Recommended Reading Order of Popular Series